snowleopard/poets-types/doc/graph.md

 but instead will be mutating vertex states and messages in place.
 Below we list prototypes of C functions that will act as low-level handlers.

-* Receive handler `void Receive(const M *message)` receives a message, mutates the vertex state, and can read its properties.
+* Receive handler `void Receive(const M *message)` receives a pointer to a constant message, mutates the vertex state, and can read its properties.
 * Compute handler `void Compute()` performs the computation, mutates the vertex state, and can read its properties.
 * Send handler `bool Send(M *message)` constructs a message to be sent at the given location (specified by the pointer).
 It can also mutate the vertex state and read its properties.
 The handler returns _True_ to indicate that the message has